zefhub/zef-docs/docs/quick-start.md

 ---

 Welcome to Zef!
 This Quick Start is designed to give you a taste of the major ideas and concepts of Zef.
-If you haven't already, please go through the [Glossary](../reference/glossary) to get an overview of some common terms used in Zef.
+If you haven't already, please go through the [[ZefDoc - Glossary]] to get an overview of some common terms used in Zef.

 Start at the top and work your way down!